The Price of Quota-based Diversity in Assignment Problems: The Complexity of the Assignment Problem with Type Constraints

-\begin{theorem} The \ASTC problem is NP-complete. \end{theorem} \begin{proof} That the problem is in NP is immediate: given an assignment, one can verify in poly-time that it satisfies the problem constraints and compute total social welfare.
+Let the sets of agents and items be $N=\{a_1,a_2\}$ and $M=\{b_1,b_2\}$ respectively.
+Let us now try to define types and blocks that are consistent with edge-colors.
+Recall that, to achieve the desired reduction, no two edges joining $a_1$ to items in different blocks can have the same color.
+Since edges $(a_1,b_1)$ and $(a_1,b_2)$ have the same color, $b_1$ and $b_2$ must be in the same block.
+This also implies that all edges joining $b_1$ and $b_2$ to $a_2$ must be of the same color, regardless of whether $a_1$ and $a_2$ belong to the same type.
+However, $(a_2,b_1)$ and $(a_2,b_2)$ are of different colors -- a contradiction. \egend \end{example} However, we will now show that there does exist a non-trivial polynomial-time reduction in the desired direction where edges of the graph map to agents (the colors corresponding to types) and items are defined in a more complicated way based on the nodes (the two parts of the bipartition corresponding to blocks)! \begin{theorem} The \ASTC problem is NP-complete. \end{theorem} We will prove this by describing a polynomial-time reduction from \BCM to the decision problem we introduced in Section~\ref{sec:prelim}. \begin{proof} That the problem is in NP is immediate: given an assignment, one can verify in poly-time that it satisfies the problem constraints and compute total social welfare.
 Given an instance $\tup{G;\vec w;\vec \pi;P}$ of \BCM, we construct an instance of the \ASTC problem as follows (see Example~\ref{exampleReduction} for an illustration).
 Each edge $e \in E$ is an agent, whose type is its color.
 Items in our construction are partitioned into two blocks: $M_1$ and $M_2$.
 The items in block $M_1$ correspond to the vertices in $B$: there is one item $j_{b}$ for each node $b\in B$.
 For every $a \in A$, we add $\deg(a)-1$ items $j_a^1,\dots,j_a^{\deg(a) - 1}$ to $M_2$, for a total of $|E| - |A|$ items.
 Thus, there is a total of $m = |B| + |E| - |A|$ items.
 Block $M_1$ accepts at most $w_p$ agents of type $N_p$, whereas block $M_2$ has unlimited type-block capacity; in other words, $\lambda_{p1} = w_p$ and $\lambda_{p2} = \min \{|N_p|,|M_2|\}$ for all $p \in [k]$.
 Given $e = (a,b)$, we define the utility function of agent $e$ as follows:

-Here, $\Phi$ is an arbitrarily large constant, e.g., $\Phi = 1+ \sum_{e \in E} \pi_e$.
+Here, $\Phi$ is an arbitrarily large constant, e.g. $\Phi = 1+ \sum_{e \in E} \pi_e$.
 Finally, let $U = P + \Phi(|E| - |A|)$; that is, our derived \ASTC instance is a ``yes'' instance iff there is some assignment of items to agents such that the social welfare exceeds $U$.

 We begin by showing that if the original $\BCM$ instance is a `yes' instance, then so is our constructed $\ASTC$ instance.
 Let $E' \subseteq E$ be a valid matching whose value is at least $P$; let us construct an assignment $X$ of items to agents via $E'$ as follows.
 Observe some node $a \in A$; if $(a,b) \in E'$ then we assign the item $j_b\in M_1$ to the agent $(a,b)$; the remaining $\deg(a) - 1$ agents of the form $(a,b')$, with $b'\in B$, are arbitrarily assigned to the items $j_a^1,\dots,j_a^{\deg(a) - 1} \in M_2$.
 If $E'$ contains no edges adjacent to $a$, then we arbitrarily choose $\deg(a) - 1$ edges adjacent to $a$ and assign the corresponding agents to the items $j_a^1,\dots,j_a^{\deg(a) - 1}$.
 We now show that this indeed results in a valid assignment satisfying the type-block constraints.